Topology lets you try before you buy glasses using AR in an app

 Topology Eyewear is an augmented reality app providing custom-fit glasses from a 3D scan of your face.

 Most glasses are mass manufactured to fit a supposedly symmetric head.
 The problem is, most of us are not that symmetrical.
-The Topology app, available on iOS, uses face-scanning technology to take into account ears that might reach further back or sit uneven, a wider or thinner nose and other facial factors that can make most glasses not fit as well as they should.
+The Topology app, available on iOS, uses face-scanning technology to take into account ears that might reach farther back or sit uneven, a wider or thinner nose and other facial factors that can make most glasses not fit as well as they should.

 Serial entrepreneur and founder Eric Varaday thought up the idea when he was out shopping for a pair that would fit his face in San Francisco’s Marina neighborhood.
 He was looking at a really expensive pair of frames that still didn’t fit the way he wanted them to when he realized he could create an easier solution from the comfort of home.